 There are many more.
 If you live in a smaller country like Croatia, Morocco, Costa Rica you can Google these.

 IndiaEveryone needs a visa to enter India.
 In most cases visas are no longer issued by Indian embassies or consulates since this process has been outsourced to private companies.
 (India outsourcing something.
 Imagine that!)
+Some of these reportedly have large backlogs of applications.

 United States: https://indiavisa.travisaoutsourcing.com/homepage Canada: http://in.vfsglobal.ca